 T +1 212 819 8255

-Robert Counihan is an associate in the New York office.
+Robert Counihan is a partner in the New York office.
 His practice focuses primarily on patent and antitrust litigation, but he also practices in transactional matters related to intellectual property rights and the evaluation of intellectual property portfolios.
 Robert has worked for clients in various healthcare and technology industries including Anthem, Google, Pfizer, Novartis, and UCB.

 Robert dedicates his time to pro bono work, including assisting an international research foundation negotiate patent licenses and research grants, and representing children seeking appropriate special education services.